Rooted in School Gardens

 - Create the schedule for the Garden Educator, with lessons scheduled for either one 8-hour school day or two 4-hour half days each week

-- Provide a liaison on behalf of the school to act as the main point of contact for the Garden Educator and Rooted
+- Provide a liaison on behalf of the school to act as the main point of contact for the Garden Educator and Rooted.
+This position is eligible for a $100 stipend

-Rooted currently partners with ten MMSD schools through our Rooted in School Gardens program:
+Rooted currently partners with ten MMSD schools through our Gardener-in-Residence program:

 Crestwood Elementary